ScottDowne/react-server-app/README.md

 | SUPPORTED_LOCALES | If set to '*' all locales under `intl-config.js` file for `src` will be enabled otherwise it expects array of locales.
 | FULL_SUBDOMAIN | Used for page title and optimizely.
 | SOURCEURL | The URL to send to Basket during a signup.

-## To use and configure
-Copy these files into a new repo.
-Configure values in sample.env.
-Start making changes to src/ locales/ and less/.